Stop Chatting With AI. Start Building With It.

 The compounding starts the moment you stop treating every session as session one.

 Load context.
 Do work.
 Update context.
 Repeat.
 That’s how sessions compound.
+I’ve since given this practice a name.

 Tony Cooper